FAQsClick on the question for the answer

 varies depending on which version of the test was taken.
 Please contact the program director.
 The GRE may be taken at our Counseling and Testing Center (270-809-6851).Please

 call and schedule at least three weeks in advance of the date you wish to take the

-The MS in TSM program also requires the GRE/GMAT.
+The Master of Science in Cybersecurity Management program also requires the GRE/GMAT.
 But students may be admitted with conditions if they do not have the score at the time of application.
 Please contact the program director for more information.